salvoravida/recoil-toolkit/README.md

 ## 👏 Contributing

-If you are interested in contributing to recoil-toolkit, open an issue or a pr!
+If you are interested in contributing to `recoil-toolkit`, open an issue or a pr!

 ## 🎉 Thanks

-- ....
+...

 ## 📜 License

-Spectral is 100% free and open-source, under [MIT](LICENSE).
+`recoil-toolkit` is 100% free and open-source, under [MIT](LICENSE).